Consensys/doctools.template-site/docs/howto/advanced/contributing.md

 ### Reloading on changes

-If you keep the Docker compose service running, the website preview will reload and display changes automatically for:
+If you keep the Docker compose service running, the site preview will reload and display changes automatically for:

 - content (all `.md` files, modification, deletions or new pages if added to navigation)
 - configuration (changes on entries in `mkdocs.yml` and all `mkdocs.*.yml`)